skylander86/lambda-text-extractor/README.md

-# Extracting Text from Binary Document Formats
+# Extracting Text from Binary Document Formats using AWS Lambda

 `lambda-text-extractor` is a Python 3.6 app that works with the AWS Lambda architecture to extract text from common binary document formats.